merlinshabaj/merlinshabaj.github.io/content/posts/subtle-art.md

 +++
-title = "The subtle art of not giving a fuck - Mark Manson" date = "2022-11-15"
+title = "The subtle art of not giving a fuck, Mark Manson" date = "2022-11-15"
 +++
 # Book Summary